-College members are encouraged to coordinate work, as long this does not conflict with any legal requirements and clearly enhances the consolidated supervision of the banking group.
+This should not necessarily replace existing bilateral arrangements.
+College members are encouraged to coordinate work, as long this does not conflict with any legal requirements.

 Benefits of collaborative work

 Collaboration should improve the quality of the supervisory assessment of the banking group (eg with respect to its risk exposures, capital adequacy and governance).
 In general, therefore, it should lead to a better overview and understanding of the banking group's risk profile.